heber-augusto/Nanodegree_Azure_ML_Engineer_OptimizingPipeline/README.md

 It contains 20 input variables related to bank client, last contact information, social and economic attributes and other attributes.
 The goal is to predict if the client will subscribe a term deposit with the bank.
 More details can be find at [this link](https://archive.ics.uci.edu/ml/datasets/Bank%20Marketing#).

-The best performance model was a XX obtained with the execution of AutoML which resulted in 99% accuracy.
+The best performance model was a VotingEnsemble obtained with the execution of AutoML which resulted in 0.9176 of accuracy.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 There are two computing resources involved in the Scikit-learn pipeline architecture: an instance used to run the notebook and a cluster used to run Hyperdrive.
 The notebook create the cluster using the sdk wich is also used to create the container wich will execute Hyperdrive.
 Once the container is properly started with all dependencies needed to run python with scikit-learn at most 4 simultaneaus jobs from Hyperdrive are executed to do hyperparameter tunning.

-Os dados são lidos utilizando um Azure Dataset Tabular, criado com o método from_delimited_files da classe TabularDatasetFactory a partir do arquivo csv [deste link](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).
+The data is read using an Azure Dataset Tabular, created with the from_delimited_files method of the TabularDatasetFactory class from the csv file [from this link] (https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/ bankmarketing_train.csv).

-The classification algorithm used was Logistic Regression wich
+The classification algorithm used was Logistic Regression and the hyper parameters wich were tunned by Hyperdrive where:
+ - C: Inverse of regularization strength (smaller values specify stronger regularization);
+ - solver: algorithm used in the optimization;
+ - max_iter: Maximum number of iterations taken for the solvers to converge.

 The benefits for RandomParameterSampling is the lower resource consume and in most of the cases equivalent performance results comparing to other exhaustive methods.